RA-curryfish/PongOS/README.md

 - IDT set up to handle interrupts (hardware, KB, etc)
 - A terminal pops up, can type in the cmd line but can't use arrow keys
 - Floppy controller set up and skeleton VFS created
-- A simple kernel heap allocator created
+- A simple kernel heap allocator and frame allocator created
-- Can load data from floppy to memory and jump to that location (running a binary)
+- Can load data from floppy to memory and jump to that location (running a binary??)
+- Can context switch between kernel and another process/task in the same VAS

 ## Building
 - You need to build a cross compiler for x86 arch.
 Download GCC and binutils and build them in a safe directory (away from system stuff)